ULL-ESIT-DMSI/ull-esit-dmsi.github.io-source/tema1-introduccion/practicas/nextjs/README.md

 ---
 permalink: /practicas/nextjs
 rubrica:
-  - "Código de la práctica correcto y funciona"
-  - "Informe bien elaborado"
+   - "Code of the lab is correct and works"
+   - "Site deployed at netlify"
+   - "Rest exercises are correct"
+   - "Report is correct and complete"
-  - "Kanban Board project conteniendo las incidencias de la rúbrica"
+   - "Kanban Board Project reflects the rubric issues"
-  - "Ha entregado el .zip en el campus con el repo"
+   - "The .zip has been delivered on the campus"
 ---

 - [Introduction to  NextJS, React and REST](#introduction-to--nextjs-react-and-rest)